albertmanuels/ShopX/README.md

 # ShopX

-To start up the JSON Server type this command into your terminal: `json-server --watch data/db.json --port 8000`.
+To start up the JSON Server type this command into your terminal: `npx json-server --watch src/data/db.json --port 8000`.
 If you don't use `--port` flag then it'll run on "https://localhost:3000" by default.

 Source: https://www.youtube.com/watch?v=Tx664OnM5SA&t=7030s